Locations in Miami: Essentials | Miami New Times | The Leading Independent News Source in Miami, Florida

 305-203-0552

 Bachour, the namesake restaurant and bakery from Antonio Bachour, is an oasis of the Instagram-worthy pastries that made the Puerto Rican pastry chef a national sensation.
 The clean, industrial setting is the perfect backdrop for the brightly hued pastries, cakes, and other confections.
 Open for breakfast, lunch, brunch, and dinner, Bachour's all-day menu of salads, sandwiches, and hearty entrées earned the restaurant a Michelin Bib Gourmand designation in 2022.
-A meal can range from an egg sandwich or eggs Benedict to heartier fare, including a steak sandwich, lomo risotto, and fettuccine in a housemade pomodoro sauce.
+A meal can range from an egg sandwich or eggs Benedict to heartier fare, including a steak sandwich, lomo saltado, and fettuccine in a housemade cacio e pepe sauce.
 Be sure to grab a box of bonbons or macarons to take home.
 Since opening in Coral Gables in 2019, Bachour has added a location in Doral.

 12 articles